Actify

 30-Day New Hire Integration Plan: From Stranger to Contributor

-Follow this week-by-week sequence for every new hire or intern cohort.
+Follow this week-by-week sequence for every new hire.
 Each step builds on the last.
-By day 30, your new hires feel like they belong.
+By day 30, they feel like they belong.

 Pre-Arrival Setup (Before Day 1)